Attention Newlyweds: Here's Your Guide to Durham Mini-Moons

 You're a lucky lovebird, as it turns out.
 Durham is the perfect place to build a temporary love nest before flying to your forever wedded home.
 To all the newlywed and not-so-newlywed (but still deeply in love) couples out there, this post is for you.

 If you have your nuptials in Durham or nearby, the Bull City is the ideal destination to start your life together on a fun and adventurous mini-moon.
+(Make sure you don't miss the Southern Noir Wedding Bridal Experience on February 16 either to assist in your planning!)
 Here are a few splurge and save suggestions for a mini-moon in Durham.

 Where to Stay